merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 1. **Solomon reports to the spymaster.** Solomon heads to WARREN BOYDELL (check pseudonym), local customs official and spymaster.
 He tells him about the lantern, which Warren accuses him of being drunk.
 Solomon persuades him to go to Winsland's farm to see for himself.
 Boydell sends word to Mortimer that Ephraim was located in Philadelphia.

 1. **Kariwase to raid settlements.** Meanwhile, Kariwase meets with Pontiac in the morning.
 They discuss the impending attack on white settlements.
-Pontiac instructs Kariwase to expand his trapper raids to fringe farms & towns; Smithytown & Jeffrytown being one of them.
+Pontiac instructs Kariwase to expand his trapper raids to fringe farms & towns; Chambersburg & Shippensburg being one of them.
 Kariwase shows him the gunpowder-smelling clip, but Pontiac dismisses it.

 1. **Dorian learns Ephraim's location.** Ephraim's Philadelphia sighting gets to Dorian, who routes the message to Mortimer with the message that he is heading to Philadelphia.